OpenJobDescription/openjd-sessions-for-python/DEVELOPMENT.md

 image.

 To run these tests:
-1. With users configured locally in /etc/passwd & /etc/groups: `scripts/run_sudo_tests.sh --build`
+1. With users configured locally in /etc/passwd & /etc/groups: `scripts/run_sudo_tests.sh`
-2. With users via an LDAP client: `scripts/run_sudo_tests.sh --build --ldap`
+2. With users via an LDAP client: `scripts/run_sudo_tests.sh --ldap`

 If you are unable to use the provided docker container setup, then you will first need to create the required users and groups on your development machine, and populate the `OPENJD_TEST_SUDO_*`